softctrl/udacity-nano-degree/week01/README.md

-# udacity-nano-degree
+# udacity-nano-degree Week-01
-I will put some of my code into this repository
+Some codes that i write for the week 01.